Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Introduction

 \subsection{Contributions}

 Our contributions can be summarized as follows:

 \paragraph{Corrective Frank-Wolfe} We introduce Corrective Frank-Wolfe (CFW), a new framework for FW variants that perform corrective steps on the active set and prove linear convergence for smooth, sharp functions over polytopes.
-Our results also directly extend to sharp functions of lower order leading to accelerated convergence rates via standard arguments (see \citet{cg_survey}) which is however beyond the scope of this paper.
-The corrective step is selected depending on the local pairwise gap and performs either a descent step yielding sufficient progress or a drop step decreasing the active set size.
-We show that active set-based methods like AFW, PFW and BPCG fit into the corrective step framework.
-Furthermore, we introduce a lazified variant of CFW, which avoids LMO calls at iterations where corrective steps are taken.
-Thus, unlike AFCFW, our method not only performs FW steps when beneficial, but also calls the LMO only when necessary.
+We show that active-set-based methods like AFW, BCG, and BPCG fit into the corrective step framework.
+Furthermore, we introduce a lazified variant of CFW, which avoids LMO calls during iterations with corrective steps.
+Lastly, we prove that CFW identifies the optimal face of a polytope in finite time under strict complementarity.

-\paragraph{Quadratic Corrections} We introduce two new Quadratic Correction (QC) steps tailored for quadratic objective functions.
+\paragraph{Quadratic corrections} We introduce two new quadratic correction steps tailored for quadratic objective functions.
 The first one, QC-LP, is a direct linear program solving the quadratic problem over the convex hull of the active set via relaxed optimality conditions.
-It converges within a single step to the optimal value as soon as a sufficient number of vertices of the optimal face are contained in the active set.
-The second type, QC-MNP, is a specialized variant of the Minimum-Norm Point (MNP) algorithm \citep{wolfe1976normpoint} solving the quadratic problem over the affine hull.
-In contrast to the MNP-correction from \citet{lacoste15}, QC-MNP solves only one quadratic problem at each iteration.
-This is both computationally more efficient and avoids dropping too many potentially good vertices from the active set.
-Both steps are approximate variants of a FCFW step, but come only with the cost of solving a linear program or linear system, respectively.
-For both quadratic corrections, we present a hybrid method combining these corrections with local pairwise steps following the implementation of the BPCG \citep{tsuji2022pairwise} yielding a very efficient update scheme for quadratic problems.
+The second type, QC-MNP, is a specialized variant of the Minimum-Norm Point (MNP) algorithm \citep{wolfe1976normpoint}, solving the quadratic problem over the affine hull.
+Both steps are approximate variants of an FCFW step, but require only solving a linear program or linear system, respectively.
+Additionally, we propose a hybrid method that combines these corrections with the local pairwise steps of BPCG \citep{tsuji2022pairwise}, yielding a highly efficient update scheme for quadratic problems.
+Finally, we show that CFW with QC-LP and QC-MNP converges in finite time.